 Our body is a miracle and home to our soul.
-It accomplishes truly amazing things: every day our heart beats some 100,000 times, pumping approximately 8,000 liters of blood through our blood vessels – without pause.
+It accomplishes truly amazing things: Every day our heart beats some 100,000 times, pumping approximately 8,000 liters of blood through our blood vessels – without pause.
 We take some 20,000 breaths a day.
 Every second, our body produces roughly 50 million new cells.
 All of this happens without effort or conscious thought on our part.
 Most of us take these daily miracles of the human body for granted – until things start going wrong.

 Our body is a masterpiece, and it is high time we show it the respect and mindfulness it deserves.
 It needs looking after; it requires nurturing, cleansing, strengthening and healing.